-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)

-G1 First-Year Undergraduates
+61 First-Year Undergraduates

 PRIVATE INSTITUTIONS

-Tuition: \$32,000 \$32,000
+Tuition: \$34,578 \$37,630

 PUBLIC INSTITUTIONS

 Tuition: In-district

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

-Tuition: Non-resident alien
+Tuition: Non-resident

 FOR ALL INSTITUTIONS

-Required Fees \$1,082 \$1,082
+Required Fees \$2,030 \$1,140

-Room and Board (on-campus): \$14,038 \$14,038
+Room and Board (on-campus): \$16,102 \$15,588

-Room Only (on-campus): \$9,166 \$9,166
+Room Only (on-campus):

-Board Only (on-campus meal plan): \$4,872 \$4,872
+Board Only (on-campus meal plan):